CREATING GOOD CHOCOLATE FROM TREE TO BAR

 The beans are then winnowed to separate the husks from the nibs and the nibs are stone-ground to make the cacao liquor.
 The coconut sugar is added at this stage.

-We skip the conching stage and sacrifice smoother chocolate for greater bioactivity.
+We skip the conching stage for greater bioactivity.

 Tempering is an essential step required to stabilise the chocolate and ensure the finished result is shiny and has a good snap when broken.
 We temper to a maximum of 42˚C. Why?
 The same reason as above, to preserve the bioactive quality and greatest nutritional value possible.